jrisdal/LSG1-SCDS-Project/README.md

 mut_count.py > output_cleaner.py > AA_freq.py > fitness.py & tolerance.py

 heatmap.R is for visualization of fitness scores in a heatmap, and LSG1 pymol.py is for mapping tolerance scores onto preexisting structure in pymol

+The .pdf file is the final research paper that summarizes the methodology, results, and process undertaken for this project.